sanath-narasimhan/academic-static/content/post/Recommendor-system.md

 **Algorithm**
 <pre>
-1. Retrive the review ID of the selected item.
+1. Retrieve the review ID of the selected item.

 2. Perform search to find reviews that are similar to the selected one with k=50.